Primary Key Points

 The Rush Memory and Aging Project has been studying seniors in Chicago since 1997.

 Researchers reviewed the diets of the volunteers enrolled in the project.
-They tracked over 900 people between the ages of 58 and 98 over several years.
+They tracked over 900 people aged 58 and 98 over several years.
 (3)

 Even those who did not follow the diet strictly reaped significant benefits.